surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 17.11.0-dev.1 =
+= 17.11.0-dev.2 =

-(2024/01/23) Added support for Jetpack Boost to exclude WPSSO schema markup from the "Defer Non-Essential JavaScript" function.
+(2024/01/23) Added support for the Jetpack Boost plugin.
+Removed support for the NextScripts: Social Networks Auto-Poster plugin.

 = 17.10.0 =